Marginal Likelihoods for Distributed Parameter Estimation of Gaussian Graphical Models

 \begin{theorem}[Monotonicity of Asymptotic MSE] Let $\widehat{\mbf{J}}^{\text{Relax, $k$-hop}}$ be the RMML estimate obtained from $k$-hop local neighborhoods.
 When the number of samples $T \rightarrow \infty$, for $k = 1, 2, \ldots$, we have \ALGNN{ \mathbb{E} \| \widehat{\mbf{J}}^{\text{Relax, $k$-hop}} - \mbf{J}^{*} \|_{F}^{2} & \ge \mathbb{E} \| \widehat{\mbf{J}}^{\text{Relax, $(k+1)$-hop}} - \mbf{J}^{*} \|_{F}^{2} \\ & \ge \mathbb{E} \| \widehat{\mbf{J}}^{\text{GML}} - \mbf{J}^{*} \|_{F}^{2}. } \end{theorem}

-The proof of Theorem~\ref{thm:variance} is included in Appendix~\ref{sec:proof:var}.
+While Theorem~\ref{thm:variance} is stated for Gaussian graphical models, it was first proven for the case of discrete graphical models by Massam and Wang in~\cite{massam2013distributed}.
+As pointed out by the authors of~\cite{massam2013distributed}, their proof can be easily extended to the Gaussian case.
+For completeness, we include our own proof of Theorem~\ref{thm:variance} in Appendix~\ref{sec:proof:var}.
+The two proofs follow parallel lines of argument.

 In Section~\ref{sec:exp}, we present numerical results that verify Theorem~\ref{thm:variance} not only in the large-sample regime but also when the sample size $T$ is comparable to or smaller than $p$.
 In particular, it will be seen that the difference between $k = 1$ and $k = 2$ hops is most significant while the difference between $k = 2$ and the GML estimator (and by extension $k > 2$ and GML) is much smaller.